-- 3 pilot studies: district judge, circuit judge, HC judge, funded by Kingston Uni. - Applied to Nuffield Foundation. - Getting a foot in the door: was puzzled over who to ask.
-Apparently, the Senior Presiding Judge (which he didn't know).
-It's much more palaver nowadays. - Luckily, the senior judiciary knew who I was, because of my jury paper for Auld LJ. - The SPJ, the Council of CJs and the Association of DJs and the Senior DJ (Magistrates' Courts) helped fix the sample and approach the judges.
+- 3 pilot studies: district judge, circuit judge, HC judge, funded by Kingston Univ. - Applied to Nuffield Foundation. - Getting a foot in the door: was puzzled over who to ask.
+Funders wanted departmental permission: inappropriate because of independence of the judiciary. - Luckily, the senior judiciary knew who I was, because of jury research. - The Senior Presiding Judge and judges' organisations helped fix the sample and approach the judges.